FAIRFAX, Va. -- It's a disturbing trend.

 It happened again last night, when Terrance Jacobs was the only Towson State player to show up at the offensive end in the first 15 minutes.
 George Mason ran out to an 11-point lead in the first six minutes and claimed an 89-75 victory over the Tigers before 2,324 at the Patriot Center.

-"We're getting into the part of our schedule where there are more George Masons than Tennessees or Marylands," Truax said.
+"We're getting into the part of our schedule where there are more George Masons than Tennessees or Marylands," coach Terry Truax said.
 "We're having some lapses that just shouldn't be occurring.
-When George Mason dribbles to midcourt and throws a 40-foot bounce pass through our defense, that tells me where we are mentally.
+When George Mason dribbles to mid-court and throws a 40-foot bounce pass through our defense, that tells me where we are mentally.

-Donald Ross, a freshman guard from Largo who came in averaging 5.9 points, had 22 points, thanks to 6-for-10 shooting from three-point range.
-Byron Tucker, a 6-11 senior center who also played his high school ball in Prince George's County, hurt the Tigers inside, as he had 19 points on 8-for-11 shooting and six rebounds.
-Shackelford, a junior from Walkersville who originally signed a letter-of-intent with UMBC three years ago, had 16 points and five assists.
+Donald Ross, a freshman guard from Largo who came in averaging 5.9 points, had 22 points thanks to 6-for-10 shooting from three-point range.
+Byron Tucker, a 6-11 senior center who also played his high school ball in Prine George's County, hurt the Tigers inside, as he had 19 points on 8-for-11 shooting and six rebounds.
+Shackelford, a junior from Walkersville who originally signed a letter of intent with UMBC three years ago, had 16 points and five assists.